vedxyz/leetcode-solutions/README.md

   find the base cases `{a}` and `{ab, ba}` then realize that for permutations of `abc` you just need to insert a `c` into it.
 - It's a good idea to have some genuine questions prepared for the interviewer.
 - Don't forget to go over the items on your resume as it's possible to be asked about them in depth.
+- Recommended questions from Google to think about:
+  - How do you work best, both as an individual and as part of a team?
+  - What challenges have you faced at school or at work and how did you overcome them?
+  - Which of your skills or experiences would be assets in the role and why?
+  - What is something you learned that made everything that came after easier?
+  - Have more of your achievements come as a result of solitary effort or teamwork?
+  - What do you enjoy more, solving problems or pushing the discussion forward?
+  - What is the most rewarding job you've ever had?
+Why?
+  - Describe the best team you ever worked with.
+What made that experience stand out?
+- Things that get me excited about Google:
+  - The flexibility to work the way you want
+  - Financial peace of mind
+  - The chance to be surrounded by Googlers
+  - The room for growth
+  - All kinds of perks to enjoy
+  - To be able to work on significant projects
+  - To experience new things & diversity
+  - There's clearly so much more on the inside that I don't know yet

 ### Big O Notation